Agency for Defense Policy and Technology Development: 1983-2009

 BPPIT Dephankam was operated for next 16 years.
 On 26 October 1999, Abdurrachman Wahid, issued Presidential Decision No. 355/M/1999 on inauguration of his cabinet.
 His cabinet separated Armed Forces and Department of Defense.
 The "Security" part was separated from the then Department of Defense name, likely to erase the uneasiness from memory of Suharto's New Order regime.
 Thus, BPPIT Dephankam become Agency for Industrial and Technology Research and Development of Department of Defense (Badan Penelitian dan Pengembangan Industri dan Teknologi Departemen Pertahanan, BPPIT Dephan).
-BPPIT Dephan later renamed to Agency Research and Development of Department of Defense (Badan Penelitian dan Pengembangan Departemen Pertahanan, Balitbang Dephan).
+BPPIT Dephan later renamed to Agency Research and Development of Department of Defense (Badan Penelitian dan Pengembangan Departemen Pertahanan, Balitbang Dephan) on 23 August 2000.

 With issuance of Presidential Decree No. 47/2009 by Susilo Bambang Yudhoyono on standardization of ministry names, "Department" word ditched and replaced with "Ministry".
 While the ministry now named Ministry of Defense, the agency now named Defense Research and Development Agency (Badan Penelitian dan Pengembangan Kementerian Pertahanan, Balitbang Kemhan or Balitbanghan).

 2009-2022

 Balitbanghan was operated until 2022, until finally the agency was also targeted to be liquidated by Indonesian government in favor of National Research and Innovation Agency (Badan Riset dan Inovasi Nasional, BRIN).
 In January 2022, BRIN decided only focused in research on civilian affairs for flexibility and easiness to get partner in research collaborations.
 Research in military affairs and defense and security affairs decided to be left out due to critical position and national security interests and reasons.
 As the result, only Balitbanghan that left out from the integration of ministerial research and development agencies into BRIN, although part of the researchers transferred into BRIN.
-The decision also left research and development agencies under Indonesian National Armed Forces to not to be integrated.
+The decision also left research and development agencies under Indonesian National Armed Forces not to be integrated.
 The decision also led into various units and research formerly owned by LAPAN and BPPT which focused on military research and defense and security affairs being left out and relinquished to Ministry of Defense.

 There was a proposed plan to form Defense Acquisition Institute (Lembaga Akuisisi Pertahanan), a military counterpart of BRIN, which intended to integrate all military research and development agencies in response of the decision.
 On 2 March 2022, Ministry of Defense and BRIN signed the MoU for research collaboration to bridge and closing the gap between military and civilian researchers.
 While the MoU was signed, on 17 June 2022, the formation of such agency came into fruition with formation of BPKTP thru Presidential Decree No. 94/2022.